defjef1979/ethereum-workshop/README.md

 `faucetInitiatesWithdraw()` from the chocolate master.
 It will again try to withdraw Ether, so make sure your faucet has Ether.

+Important!
+Don't forget to send Ether to your newly deployed faucet contract.

 Hint:
-* when a contract calls another contract, `msg.sender` becomes the caller contract's address.
+* when a contract calls another contract, in the code of the called contract `msg.sender` represents the address of the caller contract.
 * take a look at the chocolate master to see how it references the Faucet contract.

 ## Chocolate time